tighten/ziggy/README.md

 ## License

-Ziggy is open source software licensed under the MIT license.
-See [LICENSE.md](LICENSE.md) for more information.
+Ziggy is open source software released under the MIT license.
+See [LICENSE](LICENSE) for more information.